ruby-processing/ruby-processing.github.io/_posts/2015-09-01-getting_started.md

 # JRUBY: false # uncomment to use jruby-complete by default especially if you haven't installed jruby
 {% endhighlight %}

+You could even try our [RubyArt configuration sketch][config] in the processing ide.

 ### Running examples

 {% highlight bash %}